Francis Lieber: Diplomacy

-Family
+Personal life

+He was married to Mathilde Oppenheimer, the daughter of a Hamburg merchant-banker.
+They met in London in 1826 where Lieber was her tutor.
+They married in New York City in 1829.
+They had four children, one of whom died in infancy.
 His son Oscar Montgomery Lieber was a geologist.
-During the Civil War, he was killed in action as a member of the Confederate army.
+During the Civil War, he was killed in action serving as a private in the Confederate army.

-A second son, Hamilton Lieber (7 June 1835, Philadelphia, Pennsylvania – 18 October 1876, Baden-Baden, Germany), entered the volunteer army at the beginning of the civil war as 1st lieutenant, 9th Illinois Regiment, and was badly wounded at Fort Donelson.
+A second son, Alfred Hamilton Lieber (7 June 1835, Philadelphia, Pennsylvania – 18 October 1876, Baden-Baden, Germany), entered the volunteer army at the beginning of the civil war as 1st lieutenant, 9th Illinois Regiment, and was badly wounded at Fort Donelson.
 Afterward, he was appointed a captain in the veteran reserve corps, and served during the draft riots in New York City in 1863.
 In 1866, he was made a captain and military storekeeper in the regular army, and was retired on account of disabilities contracted in the line of duty.

 A third son, Guido Norman Lieber, was a United States Army lawyer and jurist.
-During the Civil War, he served in the Union army and later became Judge Advocate General of the United States Army.
+During the Civil War, he served in the Union army and later rose to the rank of Brigadier General and also became Judge Advocate General of the United States Army—serving the longest-ever tenure as head of the Advocate General's Department (1884–1901).

+Lieber expressed hostility to the French, Turks, and Russians.
+He wrote in 1854, "I do not like the Turks, they are a coarse race, without a history" and "I nourish a very strong hatred for the Russians."

 Influence

-In 2015, the United States Department of Defense published its Law of War Manual.
-Francis Lieber is cited after Hugo Grotius and Emer de Vattel and before Hersch Lauterpacht as a subsidiary means and an authority in determining the rules of law of war.